Epic Pass vs. Ikon Pass: Which One is Better for Tahoe Skiers?

 Choose the Ikon Pass if:

-• You crave big-mountain terrain and live for Palisades Tahoe’s steeps & Mammoth’s powder.
+You crave big-mountain terrain and live for Palisades Tahoe's steeps and Mammoth's powder.

-• You love spring skiing and want access to the longest seasons at Palisades & Mammoth.
+You love spring skiing and want access to the longest seasons at Palisades and Mammoth.

-• Best for Traveling Skiers → Depends on where you go!
-Ikon for Aspen & Jackson, Epic for Vail & Whistler.
+Best for Traveling Skiers → Depends on where you go!

-At the end of the day, you can’t go wrong—both passes unlock world-class terrain and epic ski days.
-But if you want to ski Tahoe all season long, choose the pass that lines up with your style and home base.
+At the end of the day, you can't go wrong—both passes unlock world-class terrain and epic ski days.
 See you in the lift line!